Funka influences the authoring tool market

-On June 9th, Funka - the Swedish consultant company and a market leader in the field of web accessibility in Europe, is organizing its first international Digital Accessibility Update co-hosted with European Disability Forum, EDF.
-Come join us to learn about the latest news in the field!
+Funka - the Swedish consultant company and a market leader in the field of web accessibility in Europe, organised its first international Digital Accessibility Update co-hosted with European Disability Forum, EDF.

 What if authoring tools could provide automatic accessibility by default so that you don’t need to think about it, such as suggesting an ALT-text?
 What if the tools could support you to easily do the right thing?
 Wouldn’t that be great?